Homology of the moduli spaces and mapping class groups of framed, r-Spin and Pin surfaces: Moduli spaces of framed and -Spin surfaces

-\begin{defn} Given a $\theta_r$-structure $\xi$ on $\Sigma_{g, b+1}$ we define a $\bZ/r$-valued function $q_\xi$ on the set of simple closed curves (or simple arcs between the standard marked points on each boundary component) by assigning to each curve or arc $x$ the value $q_\xi(x)$ determined as follows: $TF \vert_x$ has a $\theta_r$-structure, but the forwards vector field along $x$ splits off a trivial 1-dimensional sub-bundle, so reduces the structure group to $\Spin^r(1) = \bZ/r$.
+\begin{defn} Given a $\theta^r$-structure $\xi$ on $\Sigma_{g, b+1}$ we define a $\bZ/r$-valued function $q_\xi$ on the set of simple closed curves (or simple arcs between the standard marked points on each boundary component) by assigning to each curve or arc $x$ the value $q_\xi(x)$ determined as follows: $TF \vert_x$ has a $\theta^r$-structure, but the forward vector field along $x$ splits off a trivial 1-dimensional sub-bundle, so reduces the structure group of this bundle to $\bZ/r$.
 If $x$ is a simple closed curve, the monodromy gives an element of $\bZ/r$.
-If $x$ is an arc, the forward / left framing along the arc agrees with the standard framing at the start of the arc, but not at the end: here it differs by a half rotation.
-However, the orientation of the surface gives a canonical choice of half rotation, which makes the $\theta_r$-structure on the arc be standard near its ends, and hence give an element of $\bZ/r$.
-In both cases we denote the element of $\bZ/r$ obtained by $Mon(x)$.
+If $x$ is an arc, the framing of $T\Sigma_{g,b+1}\vert_x$ given by the forward vector (and the orientation) agrees with the standard framing at the start of the arc, but not at the end: here it differs by a half rotation.
+However, the orientation of the surface gives a canonical choice of half rotation, which makes the $\theta^r$-structure on the arc be standard near its ends, and hence gives an element of $\bZ/r$.
+In both cases we denote the element of $\bZ/r$ obtained by $\Mon(x)$.

-We define $q_\xi(x)$ to be $Mon(x) - 1 \in \bZ/r$. \end{defn}
+We define $q_\xi(x)$ to be $\Mon(x) - 1 \in \bZ/r$. \end{defn}

 The reader may be at a loss as to why we subtract 1 to what is already a perfectly good invariant: it is a normalisation, and ensures that if a simple closed curve $x$ bounds a disc, then $q_\xi(x)=0$.
 We may now define a function